APRashedAhmed/cookiecutter-data-science-pp/docs/source/getting-started.rst

 Once the project has been made, there are some initial setup steps before starting development.

-Setting up the conda environment
+Setting Up the Conda Environment
 --------------------------------

 First create the development environment that will have all the packages.
 The